 “We understand that the system of law that we live under doesn’t recognize the right of the people who live here to stop those projects which will harm us.
 It doesn’t recognize that we have a democratic right to say “no,” which is why we’ve worked with CELDF to advance arguments that we have a constitutional right to govern our own community, and that companies like PGE shouldn’t have more rights to decide what happens here than we do.

-Attorneys Linzey and Dunne will be appealing the sanctions award to the Third Circuit Court of Appeals.
+Attorneys Linzey and Dunne have appealed the sanctions to the Third Circuit Court of Appeals.

 This piece was originally published at https://celdf.org/2018/05/when-good-faith-is-punishable-by-sanctions/.